cameron-terry/midi-write/README.md

 MidiWrite then builds a MIDI file based on the metadata in the markup file.

 Note that MidiWrite is *not* backwards compatible with earlier versions of Python; currently, MidiWrite works only with Python 3.6+ (due to type hinting).
-However, removal of the type hinting should make MidiWrite compatible with all versions of Python 3.
+However, removal of type hinting should make MidiWrite compatible with all versions of Python 3.

 # Planned Extensions